 That would be OK if that is all the bites that are coming out of the settlement but you have to take into account 1) monies owed back to hospitals and doctors or medical lien companies and 2) health insurance reimbursement claims if you used that. when all is said and done, the lawyer can end up with more than the client and that is ridiculous.
 (We guarantee that the client will never receive less than the firm does).

 So, now that you see the big picture and know that the lawyer and the medical gets paid out of the gross settlement you have to ask the next question:

 How Much Should I Be Paying my Injury Lawyer?

 Most good lawyers charge 33% for any case that is settled without going to trial and 40% of any case that is filed in the courts.
 The logic is the lawyer has to do far more work so the fees go up.

-Recently we have see a huge uptick in law firm charging 40% before the suit and 45% after the suit is filed!
+Recently we have see a huge uptick in law firms charging as much as40% before the suit and 45% after the suit is filed!
 Several clients have come to us saying that Montlick, John Foy and Ken Nugent's firms have charged them 38% and 40% for the phase of the case without litigation.
 The charge in litigation is running at 45% and that is just highway robbery for anything other than a medical malpractice case.

-If your lawyer is charging more than 33% for a pre-suit case, you are being robbed!
+If your lawyer is charging more than 33% for a pre-suit case, you are being taken advantage of!
 Unless it is a medical malpractice case, that is completely unfair to the client.
 Pre-suit cases just don't involve enough man hours to justify that kind of fee.